Lottery Jackpots Exist in Pre-trained Models: Abstract

 \section{Abstract}

 \justify{Network pruning is an effective approach to reduce network complexity with acceptable performance compromise.
-Existing studies achieve the sparsity of neural networks via time-consuming weight tuning or complex search on networks with expanded width, which greatly limits the applications of network pruning.
-In this paper, we show that high-performing and sparse sub-networks without the involvement of weight tuning, termed ``lottery jackpots'', exist in pre-trained models with unexpanded width.
+Existing studies achieve the sparsity of neural networks via time-consuming weight training} or complex searching on networks with expanded width, which greatly limits the applications of network pruning.
+In this paper, we show that high-performing and sparse sub-networks without the involvement of weight training, termed ``lottery jackpots'', exist in pre-trained models with unexpanded width.
+Our presented lottery jackpots are traceable through empirical and theoretical outcomes.
 For example, we obtain a lottery jackpot that has only 10\% parameters and still reaches the performance of the original dense VGGNet-19 without any modifications on the pre-trained weights on CIFAR-10.
-Furthermore, we observe that the sparse masks derived from many existing pruning criteria have a high overlap with the searched mask of our lottery jackpot, among which, the magnitude-based pruning results in the most similar mask with ours.
-Based on this insight, we initialize our sparse mask using the magnitude-based pruning, resulting in at least 3$\times$ cost reduction on the lottery jackpot search while achieving comparable or even better performance.
-Specifically, our magnitude-based lottery jackpot removes 90\% weights in ResNet-50, while it easily obtains more than 70\% top-1 accuracy using only 10 searching epochs on ImageNet.
-Our project is available at \url{https://github.com/lottery-jackpot/lottery-jackpot}.}
+Furthermore, we improve the efficiency for searching lottery jackpots from two perspectives.
+Firstly, we observe that the sparse masks derived from many existing pruning criteria have a high overlap with the searched mask of our lottery jackpot, among which, the magnitude-based pruning results in the most similar mask with ours.
+In compliance with this insight, we initialize our sparse mask using the magnitude-based pruning, resulting in at least 3$\times$ cost reduction on the lottery jackpot searching while achieving comparable or even better performance.
+Secondly, we conduct an in-depth analysis of the searching process for lottery jackpots.
+Our theoretical result suggests that the decrease in training loss during weight searching can be disturbed by the dependency between weights in modern networks.
+To mitigate this, we propose a novel short restriction method to restrict change of masks that may have potential negative impacts on the training loss, which leads to a faster convergence and reduced oscillation for searching lottery jackpots.
+Consequently, our searched lottery jackpot removes 90\% weights in ResNet-50, while it easily obtains more than 70\% top-1 accuracy using only 5 searching epochs on ImageNet.
+Our code is available at \url{https://github.com/zyxxmu/lottery-jackpots}.

 }